 Imagine: vegetarian for 20 years, with a diet during these two decades from teenage hood to middle adult hood consisting primarily of wheat and grain products, beans, cheese and yogurt, eggs and nuts.
 Of course, also plenty of sweet fruit, starchy vegetables, and salads, as with is true for most vegetarians.
 But the bulk, both in volume and in calories, was from grain products, cheese, and eggs.
 The shocker for me was that the food intolerance test painted the profile of a meat-eater: if you remove grains, dairy, and eggs, what is left is animal flesh, vegetables and fruits.

 If now, in addition, you remove fruit and starchy vegetables to avoid insulin-stimulating carbohydrates, all that is left is animal flesh and green vegetables.
 That’s just how it is.
 We also used to eat almonds—the richest in magnesium, and brazil nuts—the richest in selenium, almost daily.
-But because our son was intolerant to them, we removed those from our diet as well.
+But because our son was intolerant to both and I was intolerant to brazil nuts, we removed those from our diet as well.

 These were all food intolerances; they were not allergies.
 But they were nonetheless intolerances, some stronger, some weaker.
 If you are concerned about health in the sense of being in the best state of health you can, then obviously you must not eat foods to which you are intolerant.
 Otherwise, your immune system is triggered each time the offending molecules in those foods enter the gut and bloodstream.
 This gradually but inevitably makes the intolerance greater, your system weaker, and body sicker.